rddefauw/kubeflow-manifests/website/content/en/docs/deployment/upgrade.md

 #### Generate variable file for new cluster

+Execute this step on the Cloud9 or EC2 instance you are using for the new cluster.

 In the new clone of the GitHub repository, go to the `upgrade` directory.

 ```bash